MehnaazAsad/ECO_Mocks_Catls_bias/docs/mock_catalogues/mock_catalogues.rst

 This is a brief overview of the different aspects of the synthetic catalogues produced for ECO RESOLVE-A and RESOLVE-B surveys

+For a **more** comprehensive discussion on how the synthetic mocks were created, you can read the
+'ECO and Resolve Synthetic Catalogue <https://cdn.rawgit.com/vcalderon2009/ECO_Mocks_Catls/f127869f/references/ECO_RESOLVE_Mocks/ECO_mocks.pdf>' guide.

 .. contents:: Table of Contents
     :local: